Tyson Foods Inc

 Transparency on non-compliance from suppliers

-The company provided evidence of auditing - though this was focussed on animal welfare, not pollution.
+The company provided evidence of auditing, although this was focused on animal welfare, rather than pollution.

 Risk Mitigation